wcj365/python-stats-dataviz/README.md

-# DATA 690
 >
 > A visitor to New York City asked a passerby for
 > directions to the city's famous classical music venue:
 >
 > Visitor: Excuse me, how do I get to Carnegie Hall?
 >
-> Passerby: Practice, practice, practice!
+> Passer by: Practice, practice, practice!
+>

 # Statistical Analysis and Data Visualization with Python
 Online Class WebEx: http://umbc.webex.com/meet/jaywang